A Quick Guide to Improve my Applications and Wi-Fi Performance

 Having the ability to identify the application by a signature is the first step in realizing application prioritization.
 If your WLAN or firewall cannot perform this function it leaves you without any means to deliver performance guarantees to the application.

-Application visibility is simply the feature which differentiates between the different applications so that you can write rules or processes.
+Application visibility is simply the feature that differentiates between the different applications so that you can write rules or processes.

 QoS & prioritization support